arnaudbos/i-rant/content/loom-part-3-async.md

 }
 ```

-So the `pulse-*` threads in the VisualVM screenshot above are doing small things too: execute a heartbeat
+So the `pulse-*` threads, in the VisualVM screenshot above, are doing small things too: execute a heartbeat
 `asyncRequest` and a bit of `parseToken`, which consists in decoding a few bytes.

 ### Service threads